top of page

 When was the last time a piece of art truly moved you?

-For me, it was last night watching Season 2 of Sandman, an incredible story wrought by none other than one of my favorite authors, Neil Gaiman, whose skill at blending soul-stout myth that lives within our collective consciousness with fresh, modern interpretations sets the imagination and heart ablaze.
+For me, it was last night watching Season 2 of Sandman.
+This incredible story is crafted by one of my favorite authors, Neil Gaiman.
+His skill in blending timeless myth with fresh, modern interpretations ignites both imagination and heart.

 But before we delve into Gaiman's brilliant take, let's journey back to Orpheus' ancient roots.
-BTW, this whole post has spoilers if you've not yet seen Sandman or know of the Orpheus myth.
+By the way, this whole post has spoilers if you haven't seen Sandman or know of the Orpheus myth.

-Orpheus, the legendary Thracian poet and musician, was often cited as the son of the Muse Calliope (the muse of epic poetry) and either the god Apollo (the god of music, poetry, and light) or King Oeagrus.
+Orpheus, the legendary Thracian poet and musician, is often cited as the son of the Muse Calliope (the muse of epic poetry) and either the god Apollo (the god of music, poetry, and light) or King Oeagrus.
 His defining characteristic was his unparalleled musical talent.
-He played the lyre with such divine skill that he could charm not just wild beasts and birds, but also trees, rocks, and rivers, bending them to his will.
-Even the most hardened hearts and fiercest deities were said to melt at his melodies.
-His music was literally considered a force of nature.
+He played the lyre with such divine skill that he could charm not just wild beasts and birds, but also trees, rocks, and rivers.
+Even the most hardened hearts and fiercest deities melted at his melodies.
+His music was a force of nature.

-His most famous tale, and the one Gaiman so beautifully reinterprets, revolves around his beloved wife, Eurydice.
+His most famous tale, which Gaiman beautifully reinterprets, revolves around his beloved wife, Eurydice.
 Their happiness was tragically cut short when she died from a venomous snakebite (in some versions, while fleeing the unwanted advances of Aristaeus, a shepherd).

-Grief-stricken beyond measure, Orpheus undertook a journey no mortal had ever successfully completed: he descended into the Underworld itself.
+Grief-stricken beyond measure, Orpheus undertook a journey no mortal had ever successfully completed: he descended into the Underworld.

-His music paved his way.
+His music paved the way.
 He charmed Charon, the ferryman of the dead, to cross the Styx without paying.
 His melodies lulled the three-headed dog Cerberus to sleep.
-Even the Furies (Erinyes), goddesses of vengeance whose very presence drove men mad, were said to weep at his sorrowful song.
+Even the Furies (Erinyes), goddesses of vengeance whose very presence drove men mad, wept at his sorrowful song.

 As they neared the exit, doubt or an overwhelming desire to confirm her presence, or perhaps simply the sheer impatience of love, caused Orpheus to glance back.
 Just as he did, Eurydice, still a shade, was pulled back into the darkness forever, fading from his sight a second, agonizing, final time.
 Forever.